Riddis/vivino_analysis/README.md

 <a name="usage"></a>
 ## 🎮 Usage
 1. Navigate to the repository's directory in your terminal.
-2. Execute the desired scripts or applications.
+2. Execute 'streamlit run c:/PATHTOFILE/main.py'

 <a name="completion"></a>
 ## 🏁 Completion